glencbz/notes/unit-1/02-js-jquery/js-dom-manipulation/README.md

 It's true that instead of doing any of those fancy DOM manipulation we could just use set `.innerHTML` equal to strings.

-- Using `innerHTML` may be a security concern.
+- Using `.innerHTML` may be a security concern.
 Someone can sneak malicious content on your page.
 Using `.textContent` guarantees strings will only appear as text.